MIFA-Lab/LDPbandit2020/README.md

 ## Description

-Locally Differentially Private (LDP) LinUCB is a variant of LinUCB bandit algorithm with local differential privacy guarantee, which can preserve users' personal data with theoretical guarantee.
+Locally Differentially Private (LDP) LinUCB is a variant of LinUCB bandit algorithm with local differential privacy guarantee, which can preserve users' personal data with theoretical guarantees.

 The server interacts with users in rounds.
 For a coming user, the server first transfers the current model parameters to the user.
 In the user side, the model chooses an action based on the user feature to play (e.g., choose a movie to recommend), and observes a reward (or loss) value from the user (e.g., rating of the movie).
 Then we perturb the data to be transferred by adding Gaussian noise.
 Finally, the server receives the perturbed data and updates the model.
 Details can be found in the [paper](https://arxiv.org/abs/2006.00701).

-Paper:  Kai Zheng, Tianle Cai, [Weiran Huang](https://www.weiranhuang.com), Zhenguo Li, Liwei Wang, "[Locally Differentially Private (Contextual) Bandits Learning](https://arxiv.org/abs/2006.00701)", *Advances in Neural Information Processing Systems*, 2020.
+Paper:  Kai Zheng, [Tianle Cai](https://tianle.website/), [Weiran Huang](https://www.weiranhuang.com), Zhenguo Li, [Liwei Wang](http://www.liweiwang-pku.com/), "[Locally Differentially Private (Contextual) Bandits Learning](https://arxiv.org/abs/2006.00701)", *Advances in Neural Information Processing Systems*, 2020.

 Note: An earlier MindSpore-based version can be found in [MindSpore Models (Gitee)](https://gitee.com/mindspore/models/tree/master/research/rl/ldp_linucb) or [v1.0.0](https://github.com/huang-research-group/LDPbandit2020/tree/v1.0.0).